About Rumi Restaurant

 This restaurant named after the 13th-century poet and mystic.
 The poetry of Rumi calls people back to the organic and to the authentic and graces this restaurant with his name.
 In this spirit, Rumi invites their diners to experience the authentic and delicious Persian cuisine, which all freshly prepared on a daily basis.

-Igal Pivin•a month ago
+Igal Pivin•2 months ago

 I am a regular, I eat often when working from home.
 They have a very good value lunch menu which consists of a large kebab and grilled chicken cubes, with salad, grilled tomato and hot pepper, and a heap of perfectly cooked rice.
 The meal ia big enough for two!
 Sometimes I would add a starter and a freshly baked naan bread, just because I'm greedy.